syncfusion-content/windowsforms-docs/WindowsForms/PivotGrid/Serialization-and-Deserialization.md

 {% endtabs %}

-### Deserialize conditional formats
+### Deserializing conditional formats

-By default, the pivot grid control allows to deserialize the conditional formats applied on the pivot grid.
-The deserialization of conditional formats can be disabled by setting the 'DeserializeConditionalFormats' property to false.
+By default, the pivot grid control allows to deserialize the conditional formats applied to the it.
+The deserialization of conditional formats can be disabled by setting the [DeserializeConditionalFormats](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.PivotAnalysis.Windows~Syncfusion.Windows.Forms.PivotAnalysis.Serialization.DeserializationOptions~DeserializeConditionalFormats.html) property to false.

 {% tabs %}